Here are some useful links for learning more about quantum mechanics.

 - History of Quantum Mechanics – A history of the subject with links to many excellent biographies of the people who founded it (part of a larger library of math and physics history).
 If you like history of science, this is the place for you!

-- Linear Algebra review (PDF) – These are notes( by Andrew Blechman, Ph.D.
+- PDF Document: Linear Algebra review (PDF) – These are notes( by Andrew Blechman, Ph.D.
 2006) from the first couple of sections reviewing some of the basic and important tools of linear algebra.
 You will find that linear algebra is central to what we’ll be doing here, and you need a good feel for it; it’s more important than calculus!

 - Quantum simulations – This is a project being constructed by Jeffrey Wasserman and Professor Oleg Tchernyshyov here at The Johns Hopkins University’s Physics Department.
 The idea is to provide a quantum mechanics lab where you can do “experiments”.
 The material is actually aimed at the graduate course, but there are still a few things that can be learned as an undergraduate.